lblaka/ipo-success-prediction/README.md

 ![model2](https://user-images.githubusercontent.com/59107548/139172623-ff6b4bda-debb-45e5-845e-0fd03547a89f.png)

 # Conclusion & Future Steps
 Predicting IPO success is difficult but not impossible.
 These models have some level of predictive power to prove that.
-However, there are definitely ways to improve this project which include:

-Expand dataset by features and rows
-<br> 1.
-Enhance features to represent “timing” better
-<br> 2.
-Add investment managers feature
-<br>Expand to international companies
-<br>Redefine Success to include more consistent timeline
+However, there are definitely ways to improve this project which include.
+First and foremost, expanding the dataset to increase model complexity is needed -- both at the row level and feature level.
+Previous studies have proved that the timing of an IPO and geopolitical factors have great impact on IPO success.
+Features to represent this attribute might improve the model.
+Also, adding an investment managers categorical column might improve the model as well, since different investment managers exceute IPOs differently.
+Another consideration is to expand the dataset to include international companies.
+This would be a much later iteration of the project however.
+Lastly, redefining success to include a more consistent timeline is also important.
+While the definition is clear in this project; this data set includes older IPOs, but defines their success based off of recent financial history.
+This was the tradeoff for including more rows in the model.